Home » Skin Care » Natural Skin Care » Cosmeceuticals

 AHAs are often used for anti-aging treatments.
 By helping the skin appear more uniform and also maintain smoothness, AHAs have been shows to help the signs of aging to decrease.
 With such healing properties, the AHAs not only cause the decrease signs of aging, they also enhance epidermal shedding.
 It has been claimed that AHAs promotes the synthesis of GAGs, while also promoting elastic fiber’s quality and increasing collagen density.
 However, this supportive evidence reached by scientists is still incomplete and debateable.

 Beta Hydroxy acids are aromatic compounds.
-A reference of beta hydrocyl acid is salicylic acid, having dermolytic properties and aids in several ichthyotic and xerotic disorders.
+A reference of beta hydrocyl acid is salicylic acid, having dermolytic properties and in several ichthyotic and xerotic disorders.
 Some other types of BHAs are: B-LHA or beta-lipohydroxyacid, tropic acid and 2-hydroxy-5-octanoyl benzoic acid.

 Though these are very popular products available in the market, their accurate mechanisms and actions of these hydroxyl acids are not yet known and controversies prevail.
 Yet, there is one facet of biological activity that attributes to the inherent acids and the compounds’ strength.
 Studies have revealed that AHAs are likely to promote sensitivity towards UV rays of the sun and a sunscreen application is highly recommended when using these products.